huiselilun/Palabos-UserGuide/GettingStarted.md

 global::directories().setOutputDir(".\\tmp\\");
 ```

-although the programs appear to behave reasonably well even when you don’t do this.
+although the programs appear to behave reasonably well even when you donâ€™t do this.

 ## Compilation on a BlueGene/P
 On the BlueGene/P, the compilation procedure is the same as on any Unix-like system.
 Just remember to define the preprocessor macro `PLB_BGP` (set the corresponding line in the Makefile to `compileFlags= -DPLB_BGP`).
 Also, note that on the BlueGene, the GCC compiler produces code that is almost as fast as (and sometimes even than) the dedicated XL compiler.
 Furthermore, GCC compiles much faster.